Jespris/MobDevCourse/README.md

 The project should work just by importing the entire repository into Android Studio and running the main activity with an Android device of your choice.

+Link to app demonstration video on youtube: https://youtu.be/JC158o6PFXo

 - Jesper Andersson